GuidoBartoli/sherloq/README.md

 While also including novel algorithms, the 2017 version mainly added a Qt-based multi-window GUI to provide a better user experience.
 Multiple analyses could be shown on screen and a fast zoom/scroll  viewer was implemented for easier image navigation.
 That project could be compiled with Qt Creator with Qt 5 and OpenCV 3 and covered about 70% of planned features.

-Fast forward to 2020 when I decided to port everything in Python (PySide2 + Matplotlib + OpenCV) for easier development and deployment.
+Fast-forward to 2020 when I decided to port everything in Python (PySide2 + Matplotlib + OpenCV) for easier development and deployment.
 While this iteration is just begun and I have yet to port all the previous code on the new platform, I think this will be the final "form" of the project (as long as someone does not volunteer up to develop a nice web application!).

 I'm happy to share my code and get in contact with anyone interested to improve or test it, but please keep in mind that this repository is *not* intended for distributing a final product, my aim is just to publicly track development of an *unpretentious educational tool*, so expect bugs, unpolished code and missing features! ;)